 Urban Challengers’ story: Emma and Caroline Oakley

 Dynamic duo, Emma and Caroline Oakley, are two sisters who live nearby Guy’s and St Thomas’ Hospital and work at the local Mudlark pub in SE1.
 The pair took on Guy’s Urban Challenge in 2015 to raise funds for the Cancer Centre at the hospital.
-They enjoyed their 2.4km run, 15km spin, and 29-floor stair climb so much they decided to do it all over again this year.
+They enjoyed their 2.4km run, 15km spin, and 29-floor stair climb so much they decided to do it all over again in 2016.
 The sisters share their story below.

 Thanks to all the teams for their support